metafacture/metafacture.github.io/Morph-and-Fix/literalFunctions.md

 [buffer](https://github.com/metafacture/metafacture-core/blob/master/metamorph/src/main/java/org/metafacture/metamorph/functions/Buffer.java) withholds literal until the `flushWith`-condition is met.
 For further details concerning `flushWith" [see](#process-controll).

 TODO: https://swissbib.gitlab.io/metamorph-doku/literale/filter/ states a bug concerning the buffer.
 Examples should be added.

+TODO: How to use it in FIX?
+Attributes with or without names?

 ### add_field (only FIX)